truekonrads/python-asn1/docs/introduction_to_asn1.rst

 data type, DER and BER define how to encode the tag (which we remember is a combination of its number, class and type), the length (in octets) of the data value, and the data value itself.

+Because DER encoding results in a truly binary representation of the encoded data, a format has been devised for being able to send these in an encoding of printable characters so you can actually mail these things.

+* **PEM** (Privacy Enhanced Mail) defined in RFC 1421.
+  In essence PEM files are just base64 encoded versions of the DER encoded data.
+  In order to distinguish from the outside what kind of data is inside the DER encoded string, a header and footer are present around the data.

 References
 ----------